DarkVypr/LSPDFR-Update-Checker/README.md

 # RAGENativeUI Versions

 This script will also attempt to find the version of RNUI installed.
-It kind works?...
+It kind of works?...
 It requires a plugin to send the version inside of the log however.
 Popular callouts like Section136 and etc do this so it works 60% of the time.

 # Results